therealsphinx/support.balsamiq.com/content/tutorials/filesymbolb3.md

 * * *

 ## 2\.
-Open the folder containing the mockups you'd like to use the symbol with
+Open the Folder Containing the Mockups You'd like to Use the Symbol With

 ![Open the folder containing the mockups you'd like to use the symbol with](https://media.balsamiq.com/img/support/guides/How_to_use_an_existing_file_as_a_Symbol_in_Mockups_for_Desktop/media_1380045960320.png)